christophergaughan/antibody-sialylation-kinetics/README.md

 ## The Problem

 Machine learning models like **RFdiffusion** and **AlphaFold3** can now design antibody CDRs with sub-angstrom accuracy.
-However, these models predict structure from sequence alone, **ignoring post-translational modifications** that occur during cellular production.
+This is a quantum-leap forward in ML designed antibody manufacture.
+However, these models predict structure from sequence alone, **ignoring post-translational modifications** (PTM's) that occur during cellular production.
+It is understandable that development is starting without considering these PTM's- afterall, only ~15% of IgG's are glycosylated in the Fab region.
+However there are noted glycosylation events close to the CDR region as welll as other PTM's.

 **The result?** Computationally "perfect" antibodies that fail in the lab due to unexpected glycosylation.